-Based upon the foregoing evaluation and analysis, the Urban Design staff recommends that the Planning Board adopt the findings of this report and APPROVE Detailed Site Plan DSP-19017, and Type 2 Tree Conservation Plan TCP2-032-2021, Enclave at Westphalia subject to the following conditions:
+Based upon the foregoing evaluation and analysis, the Urban Design staff recommend that the Planning Board adopt the findings of this report and APPROVE Detailed Site Plan DSP-24004, and Type 2 Tree Conservation Plan TCP2-032-2021-02, for Enclave at Westphalia, subject to the following conditions:

-- 1. Prior to certification, the detailed site plan (DSP) shall be revised, as follows: - a.
-Provide a complete photometric plan for review and final approval by the Urban Design Section, as a designee of the Planning Board. - b.
-Add a table or general note indicating the triggers for completion of construction of recreational facilities for the development.
+- 1. Prior to certification, the detailed site plan (DSP) shall be revised as follows: - a.
+Update the coversheet to reflect the 10-foot-wide shared-use path surrounding Proposed Pond No. 4, as shown on Sheet 3 of the DSP. - b.
+Submit the approval for the revised stormwater management concept plan for the record.